 16.5.
 DISPOSITION OF GOVERNMENT-OWNED EQUIPMENT

-This part describes when U.S. government property (federal-owned) tags are to be removed from a piece of equipment: transfers of equipment, contract or grant completion, excess property, disposition of scrap and salvage, and the disposition records for the equipment.
+This part describes when U.S. government property (federally-owned) tags are to be removed from a piece of equipment: transfers of equipment, contract or grant completion, excess property, disposition of scrap and salvage, and the disposition records for the equipment.

-A. Tag Removal
+A. Government Excess Property